michanto/cdk-orchestration/API.md

 In order for Transforms to act on embedded and joined JSON, the JSON first needs to be stringified.
 If the template passed to this class is an Fn.join, this class tokenizes all objects in the join and concatenates them.
 This forms valid JSON that can be parsed and modified by Transforms.
+See {@link PropertyTransform }
+for example usage.

 During synthesis, the CDK will turn the tokenized string back into an Fn.join before writing it to the template.